holoplot/go-evdev/README.md

 * Query device information such as the name, the physical location, the unique ID, the vendor/product/bus/version IDs
-* Query supported event types and device properties
+* Query supported event types, codes and device properties
 * Query the current status of bit-field based input types (such as keyboard, switches etc) as well as information on absolute types (`ABS_X`, ...) including their min/max values and current state
-* Grab/Revoke support for exclusive claiming of devices
+* Grab/Ungrab/Revoke support for exclusive claiming of devices
 * Auto-generated `const` definitions and maps for types and codes from the kernel include headers

 # Install